Mastering Type-Safe API Design with TypeScript and Express

 npm install typescript express

-1. Create a tsconfig.json file to configure TypeScript options:
+1. Create a tsconfig.json for TypeScript compiler options:

 const app = express();